- RMIT Saigon South

 Please contact the RMIT Vietnam Student Recruitment team for more information.

-To celebrate the launch of the Bachelor of Tourism & Hospitality Management RMIT is offering a saving of 100 million VND to students enrolling in 2017 intake, please see the table below:
+To celebrate the launch of the Bachelor of Tourism & Hospitality Management RMIT is offering a saving of 100 million VND to new students enrolling in 2017 intake, please see the table below.
+This offer does not apply to students transferring in to the Bachelor of Tourism & Hospitality Management from other programs.

 |Courses||STANDARD FEES||FIXED FEES(*)|